Improving your home's efficiency & comfort is as easy as 1, 2, 3!

 To learn more about how to view your detailed Smart Meter data, click here.

-To borrow a Kill-a-Watt for free from the Chula Vista Library, click here.
+To borrow an energy monitoring tool (such as a Kill-a-Watt) for free from the Chula Vista Library, click here.

 Free on-site energy and water evaluations are available for homes in Chula Vista.
-The 30-minute evaluations are performed by trained City staff and will help you identify opportunities to improve efficiency and lower utility costs.
-During the evaluation, staff will review your building’s envelope (such as windows and doors), lighting, water heating, air conditioning, appliances, plumbing fixtures, as well as outdoor landscaping!
+The 30-minute check-up is performed by trained City staff and will help you identify opportunities to improve efficiency and lower utility costs.
+During the check-up, staff will review your building’s envelope (such as windows and doors), lighting, water heating, air conditioning, appliances, plumbing fixtures, as well as outdoor landscaping!
 They’ll also help you better understand your utility bills.

 Receive thermal infrared (IR) imaging of your home